 Looking at the basic numbers gives you a snapshot of how the property looks financially.
-But, before you may any offer, you need to get a complete set of financials for the property for at least the prior year – preferably several years.
+But, before you make any offer, you need to get a complete set of financials for the property for at least the prior year—and preferably several years.

-Numbers like rental income, expenses, vacancy rates and certain ratios are examining the vital signs for a building and will certainly affect your ability to finance an apartment project.
-These numbers include:
+Numbers like gross operating (rental) income, expenses, vacancy rates, and certain ratios are examining the vital signs for a building and will certainly affect your ability to get financing on an apartment complex.

 Gross Operating Income